 Yes, Beltway JGT gives awards for the respective Gold and Silver division for the top three places.
-In the Bronze division, we like to see as many smiles as possible so we will award the top 5 places.
+In the Bronze and Iron divisions, we like to see as many smiles as possible so we will award the top 5 places.

 Are There Separate Awards for Each Division for Girls?

 Yes, Beltway JGT gives awards for the respective Diamond and Platinum division for the top three places.
-In the Pearl division, we like to see as many smiles as possible so we award the top 5 places.
+In the Pearl and Ruby divisions, we like to see as many smiles as possible so we award the top 5 places.